pypa/interoperability-peps/unpublished/build-system-abstraction-njs.rst

-in particular, it should *not* be necessary for every project that *uses* ``flit`` to update its individual ``pypackage.json`` file. (b) We do not want to have to spawn extra processes just to perform this negotation, because process spawns can easily become a bottleneck when deploying large multi-package stacks on some platforms (Windows).
+in particular, it should *not* be necessary for every project that *uses* ``flit`` to update its individual ``pypackage.json`` file. (b) We do not want to have to spawn extra processes just to perform this negotiation, because process spawns can easily become a bottleneck when deploying large multi-package stacks on some platforms (Windows).

 In the interface described here, all of these goals are easy to